 Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
-All other expenditure including expenditure on internally generated goodwill and brands is recognised in profit or loss as incurred ars ars ars ears the recognised amount of any non-controlling interests in the acquiree; plus if the business combination is achieved in stages, the net recognised amount (generally fair value) of the identifiable assets acquired and liabilities assumed.
+All other expenditure including expenditure on internally generated goodwill and brands is recognised in profit or loss as incurred.